Bulb Plant

 • Family: Liliaceae

-• Appearance: The Katakuri produces a flower stalk about 6–10 cm tall, with a single, nodding purple flower.
-The petals curve backward, creating a unique and elegant shape.
-The plant has two dark green leaves with brownish patterns.
-The underground bulb takes several years to mature before it blooms.
+• Appearance: Katakuri produces a stem about 6–10 cm tall with a single violet, downward-facing flower whose petals curve backward.
+The plant has two mottled dark green leaves.
+A bulb lies underground, requiring several years of growth before blooming.

 Historical Episodes